Misinformation

 - Robert Kane Pappas

-Misinformation Defined
+Misinformation and Disinformation Defined

 Although the primary purpose of this website is to present information about the journey of wholeness and emerging ideas and paradigms supporting that journey, it is important to discuss the push back that often occurs with shifting paradigms and even new ideas.
 History is replete with all kinds of examples.